Understand npm concepts

 npm scripts

-npm scripts are a set of built-in and custom scripts defined in the package.json
+npm scripts are a set of built-in and custom scripts defined in the package.json file.
+Their goal is to provide a simple way to execute repetitive tasks.

 - npm makes all your dependencies’ binaries available in the scripts.
 So you can access them directly as if they were referenced in your PATH.
 For example, instead of doing